apptainer/singularity-admindocs/configfiles.rst

 the path of ``cryptsetup`` if it is located in a custom location and will override the value recorded at build time.

-``SHARED LOOP DEVICES``:
-This allows containers running the same image to share a single loop device.
-This minimizes loop device usage and helps optimize kernel cache usage.
-Enabling this feature can be particularly useful for MPI jobs.

 Updating Configuration Options
 ==============================

 In order to manage this configuration file, Singularity has a ``config global`` command group that allows you to get, set, reset, and unset values through the CLI.
 It's important to note that these commands must be run with elevated